 In today’s digital world, screen time before bed has become a daily habit, with many people using phones, tablets, laptops, and televisions late into the night.
-Activities such as streaming shows, gaming, or scrolling through social media may seem harmless, but they can quietly disrupt natural sleep patterns.
+Activities such as streaming shows, gaming, or scrolling through social media may seem harmless.
+Still, they can quietly disrupt natural sleep patterns and even contribute to insomnia and other sleep disorders.
 Bright screens, blue light exposure, and mentally stimulating content delay relaxation, shift the body’s sleep–wake cycle, and reduce overall sleep quality.
-Understanding how screen time before bed affects sleep is essential for protecting both physical health and mental well-being.
+Over time, excessive screen use at night can make it harder to fall asleep and stay asleep, increasing the risk of chronic sleep problems and long-term sleep disorders.

 How Screens Affect Sleep